alantech/alan/rfcs/010 - Tree Revisited RFC.md

 ## Expected SemBDD Impact

-If Alan was post-1.0.0, this would be a minor update.
+If Alan was post-1.0.0, this would be a major update because it changes existing API visible to the end user.

 ## Proposal